eclipse-iofog/iofog.org/content/docs/1.3.0/iofogctl/infra-yaml-spec.md

 An entire Edge Compute Network ('ECN') can be specified when using `iofogctl deploy -f ecn.yaml`.

-Multiple yaml documents can be chained in the same file using `---` as a separator.
+Multiple YAML documents can be chained in the same file using `---` as a separator.

 ```yaml
 ---